MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/failover-clusters/cluster-resource-goes-failed-state.md

         Value Type: REG_SZ
         Value Data: \<Name of the virtual SQL server>

-4. Quit Registry Editor.After you create the resource-specific registry keys, you can bring the SQL Server cluster resource online successfully.
+4. Quit Registry Editor.
+After you create the resource-specific registry keys, you can bring the SQL Server cluster resource online successfully.

    If you notice that a SQL Server Agent cluster resource can't be brought online, you must create the same set of resource-specific keys that correspond to the SQL Server Agent cluster resource.